Skip to content

 PRAYING WHILE WALKING

 I often have my longest prayer times when I’m walking.
-I don’t talk much, but I listen and I lift names and faces to our loving God, trusting that He knows their needs far better than I. Since our trip to Kauai, I’m waking up earlier than ever before in my life (I’m a night owl and SO not a morning person!) and I’m usually out of the house about 7 or 7:30 am.
+I don’t talk much, but I listen and lift names and faces to our loving God, trusting that He knows their needs far better than I do.
+Following a trip to Kauai, I woke up earlier than ever before (I’m a night owl and SO not a morning person!) and was usually out of the house about 7-7:30 am.

-In many ways, those times of walking are a highlight of my day.
+In many ways, those walking times are a highlight of my day.

-They’re also good for me — in every way I can think of.
-Since my hospitalization for pulmonary emboli, I’ve lost about 80 pounds — very, very slowly.
-And, hopefully, permanently.
+They’re also good for me—in every way I can imagine.
+Since my hospitalization for pulmonary emboli, I’ve lost about 80 pounds—very, very slowly and, hopefully, permanently.
 I’ve dealt with weight and food issues my entire adult life, so I make no guarantees.
-Somehow though, this feels very different, and I’m praying that this time I am very different.
+Somehow, though, this feels very different, and I’m praying that this time, I am very different.

 So far, so good.